 New Years Eve Winter Ascent

-Fed up with the usual bland array of NYE events going on at home?
-Well here’s an adventure holiday to embark upon to see you into the New Year!
-This is a week away in North Africa’s Morocco: an adventure exploring the best of this Arabian delight – from the souqs of Marrakesh to the sights, scenes and wonders of the High Atlas Mountain range.
+See in the New Year from the heights of North Africa’s highest mountain: Jebel Toubkal!
+This is our 4 day Jebel Toubkal trek, a week away in North Africa’s Morocco.
+This is an adventure exploring the best of this Arabian delight – from the souks of Marrakesh to the sights, scenes and wonders of the High Atlas Mountain range.

 Morocco is the land that shares the Sahara desert with the mountains of the High Atlas and is positively packed to the brim with an exciting mix of Arabian culture and high adventure!
 What’s more – it’s right on Europe’s doorstep and is home to North Africa’s highest mountain summit: Jebel Toubkal (4167m) in the Atlas Mountains.
 After summiting this fantastic peak you will be rewarded with a great opportunity to work some magic around the infamous souqs of Marrakesh renowned for their haggling, bartering and bargains!